 Design Project Water II

 Responsible lecturer: Dr. M.S.
 Krol

 Course code: 195400500

 Period: 2

 ECTS: 7,5

+Course description:

-Course description: The central goal of the course is, to learn and perform a design process for an integrated water management problem.
+The central goal of the course is, to learn and perform a design process for an integrated water management problem.
 This involves a sound problem diagnosis involving physical insight in the system and policy insight in functional demands, a creative search for solutions, and an appropriate evaluation and selection of a preferred design.

 The project targets to gain experiences in a way of designing that connects to the expected future professional environments of students with the specialization of water engineering and management.
-In the project, a design is made for the implementation of quantitative water

-management in the catchments of the rivers Aa and Dommel and the surroundings of the city of 's Hertogenbosch.
+In the project, a design is made for the implementation of quantitative water management in the catchments of the rivers Aa and Dommel and the surroundings of the city of 's Hertogenbosch.

 Tools for Water Policy Analysis

 Responsible lecturer: Prof.dr.
 J.C.J.
 Kwadijk

 Course code: 195400600

 Period: 3

 ECTS: 7,5

 Course description:

-This course will address the broad theme of modelling development and use to support water policy making processes.
-The extent to which models can discern alternative measures form the philosophical starting point to the design of such tools.
-During the course different modelling

-philosophical starting point to the design of such tools.
-During the course different modelling approaches, techniques and applications will be explored.
-The main objective of this course is to teach how to handle models critically.
-Particular attention is given to:

-1. the identification of the type of modelling approach needed in different managing situations,

-2. the acknowledgement of bottlenecks in the design and application of quantitative and qualitative models to support integrated water management.
+This course will address policy making processes. philosophical starting po approaches, techniques teach how to handle mo 1. the identification of th 2. the acknowledgement qualitative models to su the broad theme of modelling development and use to support water .
+The extent to which models can discern alternative measures form the bint to the design of such tools.
+During the course different modelling and applications will be explored.
+The main objective of this course is to dels critically.
+Particular attention is given to: the type of modelling approach needed in different managing situations, t of bottlenecks in the design and application of quantitative and poport integrated water management.